 Movement is the motor for imagining patterns of existence.

 Movements are the patterns we live by.
 They are everywhere.
 They are in between, ephemeral, tangible.
-Imagination searches for patterns that connect and formulate a vivid structure-aware of the existence we live by.
+Imagination searches for ways that connect and formulate a vivid structure-aware of the existence we live by.

 Imagination might be the act of seeing something familiar in a new way.
 It shifts the conceptual frameworks in our heads to new ways of seeing.

-I am interested in the relationship between mind and body- qualities of attention, what we think of things, how we do what we do, our body, and its properties.
+I am interested in the relationship between mind and body- qualities of attention- what we think of things, how we do, the body, and its properties.

-At times, I communicate with different artistic disciplines, crossing the boundaries to neighboring worlds such as; documentary theatre, ethnography, poetics, and the visual arts.
+At times, I communicate with different artistic disciplines, crossing the boundaries to neighbouring worlds.

-I am interested in combining movement with voice and language and wish to celebrate the richness of possi-ble perspectives that can be embodied on and off stage.
+I am interested in combining movement with voice and language and wish to celebrate the richness of possible perspectives embodied on and off stage.